IAmMoltony/savefiles/README.md

 ## Automatic backup

 Backups of games can be run automatically.

-### Setting it up

-1. Copy `autobackup_credentials_EXAMPLE.json` as `autobackup_credentials.json`.
-1. Add your email credentials.
-1. That's literally it
+Add `autobackup.sh` to your crontab or something, and that's all you have to do.

 ### Usage